nachoba/Smalltalk/README.md

 # Smalltalk
 * Terse Guide for Smalltalk
-* The Towers of Hanoi
+* The Tower of Hanoi
+* Pharo Snippets